Introducing Share Sleuth

-The most recent valuation, and the performance of the portfolio since inception on 9 September 2009, can be found in the table to the right (click to enlarge).
+The most recent valuation, and the performance of the portfolio since inception on 9 September 2009, can be found in the table below.

 Who is Share Sleuth?

 A freelance writer, Richard Beddard was an editor at Interactive Investor between 1999 and 2016.
 He has managed the portfolio since he started it in 2009.
 He’s a private investor and columnist at Money Observer magazine.
 This interview reveals more.